-Disappointed that Starbucks isn't re-releasing the gingerbread latte in the US this year?
+Disappointed that the Starbucks gingerbread latte has been discontinued?
 No worries; you can make a delicious copycat version at home with simple ingredients.
-You'll even learn how to make your own gingerbread syrup to make this latte even more tempting.

-If you love Starbucks' Christmas coffees, make sure to try my copycat recipes for peppermint mocha and eggnog latte.
+If you love Christmas coffees, make sure to try our copycat recipes for Starbucks peppermint mocha and Starbucks eggnog latte.

 Why This Recipe Works